 In the opinion of the Governors, the Grŵp complies with all the appropriate provisions of the Code of Good Governance for Colleges in Wales (2016) in so far as they apply to the Further Education Sector.

-The Governance model adopted by the Grŵp from March 2020 forward has dramatically altered, with most meetings now held online.
-Governance though has remained effective, engaged, supportive and challenging.
+The Governance model adopted by the Grŵp from March 2020 means that a majority of meetings are now held online.
+Governance has remained effective, engaged, supportive and challenging.

 Corporation Board